Opioid Treatment Program (OTP) Requirements

 As of Aug.
 27, 2019, newly-established OTP sites are required to submit to and obtain AHCCCS approval for all the plans listed below along with a checklist (to be developed).
 AHCCCS approval of each plan is required prior to the provision of AHCCCS reimbursable services.
 If approved, the new OTP site will be required to submit an annual report containing all of the identified plans and checklist in November of each year.

-Any existing AHCCCS registered OTP site is required to submit all required plans and the checklist in November.
-For existing OTP sites, the November submission will serve as the first annual report to be updated each November.
+Any existing AHCCCS registered OTP site is required to submit all required plans and the checklist on November 15th of each year.
+Please submit all reports and corresponding documentation as well as any questions or concerns to GrantsManagement@azahcccs.gov.

 Plans required from the OTPs include: